-7.0.
-Commercial Objectives:
+7.0 Commercial Objectives:

 - 1. To promote economic development, including tourism development, by designating suitable areas for commercial development in the District in consultation with the Saskatchewan Ministry of Highways and Infrastructure. - 2.
 To encourage the clustering of commercial developments into nodes at or near designated interchanges of provincial highways and municipal roadways. - 3.
 To provide for the convenience and commercial service needs of the suburban population. - 4.
-To ensure that adequate infrastructure and community services exist that can accommodate commercial development in a timely, economical and environmentally sustainable manner. - To ensure that commercial development contributes to high quality built environment.
+To ensure that adequate infrastructure and community services exist that can accommodate commercial development in a timely, economical and environmentally sustainable manner. - 5.
+To ensure that commercial development contributes to high quality built environment.

-7.1.
-Comprehensive Development Reviews:
+7.1 Comprehensive Development Reviews:

-A Comprehensive Development Review shall be completed by any person proposing to rezone or subdivide land for new commercial development prior to consideration of the application by Council.
+Comprehensive Development Review Required A Comprehensive Development Review shall be completed by any person proposing to rezone or subdivide land for new commercial development prior to consideration of the application by Council.
 The review shall be undertaken according to the standards provided in the Zoning Bylaw and shall address all matters of land use integration, potential conflict mitigation and the provision of services to the development.
 The geographic area and the extent of analysis considered within the review shall be determined by the complexity and the potential offsite effects of the development application but at a minimum shall encompass all adjacent properties including all properties contained within existing adjacent multi-parcel subdivisions.

-7.2.
-Servicing and Development Policies:

-Use and Enjoyment of Adjacent Properties Development Standards in Zoning Bylaw

-Commercial development shall be compatible with adjacent and 1. nearby uses.
+7.2 Servicing and Development Policies: Use and Enjoyment of Adjacent Properties Commercial development shall be compatible with adjacent and nearby uses.
+Development Standards in Zoning Bylaw 2.

-Services Provided at Developers Expense Servicing Agreements Required

 General development standards for commercial developments such as parking, loading, landscaping, signage, buffering, building setbacks, and all other relevant standards shall be prescribed within the Zoning Bylaw as amended by Corman Park from time to time.

-Compliance with Servicing Policies

-The developer shall be responsible for the construction of all 3. infrastructure and services associated with the commercial development.

-Commercial developments shall, when deemed necessary by Corman Park, enter into servicing agreements, when subdivision is involved, including any considerations Corman Park deems necessary in accordance with The Planning and Development Act, 2007.
+Services Provided at Developers Expense The developer shall be responsible for the construction of all infrastructure and services associated with the commercial development.
+Servicing Agreements Required 4.
+Commercial developments shall, when deemed necessary by Corman Park, enter into servicing agreements, when subdivision is involved, including any considerations Corman Park deems necessary in accordance with The Planning and Development Act, 2007 .
+Compliance with Servicing Policies 5.
+Commercial developments shall comply with the servicing objectives and policies contained herein.
+Commercial Tourism Commercial tourism and related development shall be supported throughout the District.